How do I open an SVB account for a venture-backed startup and what documents will they ask for?

 What You Need:

-How should we think strategically about when and why to open our SVB account as a venture-backed company?
+How should I think about SVB account setup strategically as a venture-backed company?

 Expanded Explanation: